 Leading Australian wedding photographer, Ryan Schembri, has left around 30 clients waiting for refunds, packages, or services dating back to 2016.

 Schembri is a talented wedding photographer with the credentials to back it up.
-As a 20-year-old he was the youngest recipient of the 2012 AIPP Australian Professional Photographer of the Year Award, a three-time winner of the NSW AIPP Wedding Photographer of the Year, and is a former Canon Master and WPPI Grand Master.
+As a 20-year-old he was the youngest AIPP Master of Photography, in 2012 won the AIPP Wedding Photographer of the Year Award, a three-time winner of the NSW AIPP Wedding Photographer of the Year, and is a former Canon Master and WPPI Grand Master.
 He’s taught workshops around the world alongside some of wedding photography’s biggest names, from Australia’s Rocco Ancora to New York’s Susan Stripling.

 But a talented photographer isn’t necessarily a good or ethical business person, as many of Schembri’s colleagues and clients are discovering.